pdm-project/pdm-build-locked/doc/src/usage.rst

 .. hint::

-    To install the plugin locally, you need to run ``pdm install --plugins``.
+    To install the plugin, you need to run ``pdm install --plugins``.
-    This is only needed if you want to test the locking.
-On CI, plugins will be installed in the release job.

    Alternatively, you can activate the plugin globally by running ``pdm self add pdm-build-locked``.

 Activate the plugin
 ~~~~~~~~~~~~~~~~~~~